ksob/zgc_spree_themes/README.md

-zgcSpreeThemes
+ZGCSpreeThemes
 ==================

 This extension allows the admin to upload new spree store themes from backend.
 This extension provides an interface where admin can manage all the themes by editing them, deleting old themes and publishing theme to store for the users.

 Admin can even preview the theme after modifying it from the backend before publishing it to the users.

-Try Spree Themes for Spree 3-4 with direct deployment on Heroku:
+Try Spree Themes for Spree 4-2 with direct deployment on Heroku:

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy?template=https://github.com/zgc-spree-contrib/spree-demo-heroku/tree/spree-themes-new)